openframeworks/ofBook/chapters/memory/chapter.md

 ![Int i equals 0](images/int_i_equals_0.svg "")

-The order in which the bytes that form the int are layer out in the memory depends on the architecture of our computer, you might have seen probably [little endian and big endian](http://en.wikipedia.org/wiki/Endianness) mentioned sometime.
-Those terms refer to how the bytes of a data type are ordered in memory. ~~if the most significative bytes come first or last.~~ Most of the time we don't really need to know about this order but most modern computer architectures use little endian.
+The order in which the bytes that form the `int` are laid out in the memory depends on the architecture of our computer.
+Have you ever seen "[little endian vs big endian](http://en.wikipedia.org/wiki/Endianness)" mentioned in a programming text or tutorial?
+Those terms refer to how the bytes of a data type are ordered in memory.
+Most of the time we don't really need to know about this order but most modern computer architectures use little endian.

 If you've used C++ for a while you've probably had crashes in your programs because of bad memory accesses.
 Usually the message you'll see is something like `segmentation fault...`.
 What does that mean?

-When you create variables in a program, even in C++, you can't really access all the memory in the computer, for security reasons.
-Imagine you had your bank account opened in your browser, if any program could access all of the memory in the computer a malign application could just access the memory of the browser and get that information or even modify it.
+When you create variables in a program, even in C++, you can't really access all the memory in the computer.
+This is for security reasons.
+Imagine you had your bank account opened in your browser.
+If any program could access all of the memory in the computer a malign application could just access the memory of the browser and gain access to, and even modify, your private information.
 To avoid this, the operating system assigns chunks of memory to every program.
 When your application starts it's assigned a `segment` of memory.
 Later on as you create variables, if there's enough memory in that `segment` your variables will be create there.
 When there's not more memory available the application asks the operating system for another segment and starts using that.
-If you try to access a memory address that doesn't belong to a segment assigned to your application, the operating system just kills the application to avoid possible security risks. **[BD: This is a very nice description]**
+If you try to access a memory address that doesn't belong to a segment assigned to your application, the operating system just kills the application to avoid possible security risks.

-How does that happen usually?
-Well most of the time you just don't try to access memory addresses by their **[BD: Hexidecimal number?]** number, so how's it possible that sometimes you try to access a variable and you get a segmentation fault?
-Most of the time this happens because you try to access a variable that doesn't exist anymore, usually because you stored a pointer to a memory area and then free or move that memory somewhere else.
+Most of the time you probably don't try to access memory addresses by their hexadecimal number, so then how is it possible that sometimes you try to access a variable and you get a segmentation fault?
+This usually happens because you try to access a variable that doesn't exist anymore, perhaps because you stored a pointer to a memory area and then free or move that memory somewhere else.
 We'll talk in more detail about this later.

-## Stack variables, variables in functions vs variables in objects
+## Stack variables: variables in functions vs variables in objects

-As we said at the beginning of the chapter, there's two types of memory in C++: the stack and the heap.
+As we said at the beginning of the chapter, there's two types of memory in C++.
+Those two memory types are called the stack and the heap.
 Let's talk first about the stack since that's the easiest type of memory to use and what you'll use most frequently in openFrameworks.

-The stack is the type of memory that you use when creating variables inside a function or in the .h of your class as long as you don't use pointers and the `new` keyword.
+The stack is the type of memory that you use when creating variables inside a function or in the `.h` file of your class as long as you don't use pointers and the `new` keyword.

 It's called stack because it's organized like a [stack](http://en.wikipedia.org/wiki/Stack_%28abstract_data_type%29).
-When a function is called in our application, there's an area in memory assigned to that specific function **call** where it can create variables in that area.
+When a function is called in our application, there's an area in memory assigned to that specific function **call** where it can create variables inside of its own context.

-Those variables stop existing when the function call ends.
-So for example you can't do:
+Those variables cease to exist when the function call ends.
+So for example, you can't do:

 ```cpp
 void ofApp::setup(){